 In August of 2011 author Hal Vaughan released an explosive book titled Sleeping With the Enemy

 in which he disclosed that Chanel had ties to the Nazi party.
 In his book he details extensively her affair with Gunther von Dincklage who was in the German military intelligence service and that she was extensively involvement with the Nazi party.
 Soon after the book was released the House of Chanel attempted to play down the controversy by stating: “What’s certain is that she had a relationship with a German aristocrat during the War.
 Clearly not the best period to have a love story with a German.”
 The statement also mentioned that “the fashion house also disputed that the designer was anti-Semitic,” saying Chanel “would not have had Jewish friends or ties with the Rothschild family of financiers if she were.”

 In 1954, at the age of 71, Chanel returned to the world of fashion after her vocal distaste of the current trends, many of which were created by male designers such as Christian Dior and Cristobal Balenciaga.
 She was quoted as saying that their designs were “illogical” with “waist cinchers, padded bras, heavy skirts, and stiffened jackets.”

 Chanel was continuing to develop here own recognisable style.
 Although some critics disapproved of her new looks, the Brits and Americans loved them.

 Some of her famous American clientele included Elizabeth Taylor, Jane Fonda, Jackie Kennedy, and Grace Kelly.

-Shop authentic affordable vintage and modern Chanel designer pieces at vintage-united.com
+Find authentic affordable pre-owned, vintage and modern, hard to get Chanel designer pieces at vintage-united.com